This is the song for Baby Birch

 When it was dark I saw shapes

-And I see stars and I reel, again
+And I see stars and I reel again

 Well mercy me, I'll be goddamned

-It's been a long long time since I last saw you
+It's been a long, long time since I last saw you

 And I have never known the plan

-It's been a long, long time, how are you
+It's been a long, long, time

 Your eyes are green, your hair is gold